What is Business Analysis - A Complete Guide

 In simple words, MOST techniques can be summarized as,

-✓ Mission – What is the main aim of the business, and how it will be achieved?
+✓ Mission – What is the main aim of the business, and how will it be achieved?

 ✓ Objective – Key goals that will lead to the mission